 I would encourage all members to consider volunteering at their Society by joining a committee to help ensure the health of your Society and the Ethical Movement.
 It is rewarding, fulfilling, educational, and fun.
 My Society is my extended family.

-Ethical Humanist Society of Philadelphia — Jeffrey Dubb
+Philadelphia Ethical Society — Jeffrey Dubb

 I want to thank the members of the Philadelphia Ethical Society.
 We have 83 members now and when I looked at their individual status, more than half are active in the Society: serving on committees, attending platforms on a regular basis, contributing substantially of their time and money, and always ready to take on an assignment.
 The members of the Philadelphia Society are a very committed and active group, many of whom have done more than I have, so I feel it’s a real honor to be singled out for this award.